xpe/statistical-classification-metrics/README.md

 statistical-classification-metrics
 ==================================

-Comparison of statistical classification metrics (in Omnigraffle).
+A visual comparison of statistical classification metrics, containing Omnigraffle and PDF versions.